Raising a teenager is tough, but your teen is more capable than you think.

 A chore chart can be a great tool for your teen to keep track.

 Be mindful of safety.
-Ensure that they are aware which household chemicals to use and how, as well as how to use equipment properly.
+Ensure that they are aware of which household chemicals to use and how, as well as how to use equipment properly.

 Be realistic with how many chores you want done.
-With school, homework and after school activities, balancing chores with their schedule is important.
+With school, homework and after-school activities, balancing chores with their schedule is important.